tibs/fish-and-chips-and-kafka-talk/src/readme.rst

 ToDo list:

-* Clear the demo topic when the demo starts (if the topic already existed)

-  I think the best way to do this may be:

-  * if the topic already exists
-  * `get the partitions`_ for the topic
-  * for each partition, `get the end offset`_
-  * for each partition, `seek`_ to that end offset

-  Actually, `seek_to_end`_ probably does exactly what I want (again, per partition)

-  We can use kafka-python for this, as we're doing it in the startup code, before the Textual UI has been started.

-  Do I need to do manual commits to make sure this works?
-Probably OK if I don't trigger a consumer rebalance by changing the number of partitions.

-* Ideally, consumers would be started before the producers started sending events
 * Write demo 4
 * Write more comments and some discussion of how the code for a demo is different that that from the previous demo
-* Do something more useful to set the variables the code needs - this becomes important when PG and Kafka Connect get used
+* Do something more useful to set the variables (Kafka URI, etc.) the code needs - this becomes important when PG and Kafka Connect get used
 * Make the "generate orders" code produce a sequence of orders that the TILLs can consume in common - so as if the customer enters the shop and goes to the next available till.
 Perhaps make it its own widget so we can see the